too-r/blog_os/blog/content/posts/freestanding-rust-binary/index.md

 ### Implementing the Language Items

 To create a `no_std` binary, we have to implement the `panic_fmt` and the `eh_personality` language items.
 The `panic_fmt` items specifies a function that should be invoked when a panic occurs.
 This function should format an error message (hence the `_fmt` suffix) and then invoke the panic routine.
-In our case, there is not much we can do, since we can neither print anything nor do we a panic routine.
+In our case, there is not much we can do, since we can neither print anything nor do we have a panic routine.
 So we just loop indefinitely:

 ```rust
 #![feature(lang_items)]